 Q: How would you rate the public transport in Ho Chi Minh City?

-A: The most used vehicle is the motorbike and taxi.
+A: The most used vehicle is the motorbike and taxis.
 The car fees are very high so only some expats have a car but then also with a driver.
-You have to live in this chaos for a while before you wanna put yourself into the traffic.
+You have to live in this chaos for a while before you want to put yourself in the traffic.
 There is a metro in progress.
 Also, the bus lines are very good and very cheap.

 Q: How would you rate the healthcare in Ho Chi Minh City?
 Are there any hospitals you would recommend?